klogt-as/intercept/README.md

 - **Adapters**: attach Axios (or write your own) so the same routes cover both `fetch` and your client
 - **TypeScript-first**: no `any` in public API; path params are inferred

-> ⚠️ Recording/replay is on the roadmap; the core here focuses on in-memory declarative routes.

 ---

 ## Requirements